MITLibraries/browsertrix-harvester/docs/crawl_data_parsing.md

   * WARC files
     * actual binary content for each HTTP request, i.e. the fully rendered HTML for a website

-The `CrawlParser` uses all these when building a dataframe of metadata records, roughly following this flow:
+The `CrawlMetadataParser` uses all these when building a dataframe of metadata records, roughly following this flow:

 1. get list of URLs from `pages.jsonl` and `extraPages.jsonl`
 2. get other metadata and associated WARC files for those URLs from the CDX index